 - Add the almonds, water, and your sweetener (if using) to a high-speed blender

-- Blend everything until it is smooth (1-2 minutes)
+- Blend everything until it is smooth (1-2 minutes on average)

 - Strain the mixture through a cheesecloth or the filter of your choice